rishuinfinity/WallpaperOverlay/README.md

 After installation, open your browser and go to [Gnome Extension Website](https://extensions.gnome.org)

 You would be asked to add a browser extension, install the extension.
 Now you are ready to install Gnome Extensions.

+### Prerequisite: Install ImageMagick

+Usually ImageMagick is pre-installed in most of the distros.
+If not, you will have to install it manually.
+Visit [ImageMagick website](https://imagemagick.org/script/download.php) to know how to install.

 ### Install Wallpaper Switcher from Gnome Extensions